DrAlzahraniProjects/csusb_spring2025_cse6550_team4/README.md

 For Streamlit:

-- Hello World is automatically displayed.
+- Chatbot is automatically displayed.

 Open browser at http://localhost:8501